mdheisser/Three-React-Template/README.md

 - /src/dts: to declare any missing typescript types def

-Example: Given we want to develop a new module called "Heighmap",
+Example: Given we want to develop a new module called "Heightmap",

 - we should create a subdir in modules dir: "Heightmap".
 .. and then add:
 - A new component: '\<Heightmap>' to be instanciated in samples => TSX file(s) inside subdir
 - Some routines specific to heightmap but unrelated to react/ R3F => TS file(s) inside subdir
-- Some general purpose code or useful for other modules (for instance noise functions, helpers..) => TS/TSX files in other shared module dir (tools, helpers, UI...)
+- Some general purpose code or useful for other modules (for instance noise functions, helpers..) => TS/TSX files in other shared module dir (such as tools, helpers, UI...)

 # Best pratices, guidelines, contributions

-This an attempt here to give a frame for future template evolution.
+This an attempt here to give a frame for future evolution..

-All improvements to this template, mainly come from the other projects I'm working on, when I find a missing use case, which for the sake of reusability, can be put in common.
+All improvements to this template, mainly come from the other projects I'm working on, when I find a missing use case, which for the sake of reusability can be put in common.

-I dont know yet about next evolutions (maybe move to some sort of 3D swissknife..), but for now, samples, routines and resources are embedded mainly to serve 2 purposes:
+I dont know yet how this project will evolve (maybe move to some sort of 3D swissknife..), but for now, samples, routines and resources are embedded mainly to serve 2 purposes:
 - showcase most usecases giving an example of how to implement a feature and split code
 - provide some piece of code widely used accross other project: (UI design, helpers...)
-(for instance: a text display info, a canvas overly, some helper to manipulate box...)
+(for instance: a text display info, a canvas overlay, some helper to control boxes...)

 ## when should a feature included?

-A good candidate might be a feature originaly developed for a project, but of general interest and recurrently needed in others.
+A good candidate might be a feature originaly developed for a project, with a general interest and recurrently needed in others.

-Then it may be worth spending some time to make it generic, and put in template, so it become available in all projects build on top of template, hence avoiding code duplication,..
+Then it may be worth spending some time to make it generic, and put it in template, so that all projects built on top can automatically benefit from it, hence avoiding code duplication,..

-Nevertheless, choice should be made carefully and wisely, to decide what is really beneficial for the rest and worth the time investment.
+Nevertheless, choices should be made carefully and wisely, to decide what is really beneficial for the rest and worth the investment of time.
 This, in order to make sure this project doesn't grow everywhere, become messy or too heavy.
 Its goal not being (at least for now) to be a complete standalone lib.

 Some rule of thumb to help decide what contributions to include,:
-- keep external dependancies as low as possible. if a feature absolutely requires a new dependancy, it shouldn't be included unless it is indispensable or has a clear proven interest (such as state management lib, url routing lib, ...)
+- keep external dependancies as low as possible if a feature absolutely requires a new dependancy, it shouldn't be included unless indispensable or has a clear proven interest (such as state management lib, url routing lib, ...)
-Or concretely, common code should be the most library agnostic (meaning avoiding using a favorite UI lib such as MaterialUI or a more pratical http request lib such as Axios no matter the quality of the lib), But prefer standards instead like (HTML5, fetch http request...) and then include any personal favorite lib in project built upon template.
+Or , common code should be the most library agnostic ( Concretely this means to avoid using a favorite UI lib (such as MaterialUI) or a more pratical http request lib (such as Axios) no matter the quality of the lib.
+But to prefer standards instead (like HTML5, fetch http request...) and then include any personal favorite lib in project built upon template.
 - included resources should be kept minimal (just to show some usecases)
 - ....